Setting up a strong music writing routine can help your entire songwriting and production flow.

 Constant process overview

-Working within a defined routine let’s you revisit the state of a process on a constant basis.
+Working within a defined music writing routine let’s you revisit the state of a process on a constant basis.

 It’s really easy to spend loads of time on details.
 It often turns mediocre output into great creative work.
 In terms of process scheduling and planning, it’s vital to keep a broad overview though.